RandomSearch18/calculator-i-barely-know-her/README.md

 ## Screenshot

-This app is really had to get a good screenshot of
+This app is really hard to get a good screenshot of

 ![Screenshot 2025-03-15 at 16-37-50 Vite TS](https://github.com/user-attachments/assets/8fd17570-c8b3-48c5-9a29-d454d4fddfa8)